Bounz/HomeGenie-BE/content/devs/programs.md

 - Python
 - Ruby

-all languages can use the same set of [Helper Classes](api/ape/annotated.html) to access *HG* resources or external services in the same way.
+Despite of the selected language, all programs can use the same set of [Helper Classes](api/ape/annotated.html) to access *HG* resources or external services in the same way.

 ### Example - Turning off lights in a given group